mojaloop/mojaloop-specification/thirdparty-api/transaction-patterns-linking.md

   account).

 Some information depends on the authentication channel used (either Web or OTP).
-Specically, if the web authentication channel is used, the following extra information is required:
+Specifically, if the web authentication channel is used, the following extra information is required:

 - A callback URI of where a user can be redirected with any extra information.